U.S. Steel And Aluminum Tariffs Are 'Illegal,' EU Trade Commissioner Says

 American tariffs on Canadian aluminum & steel are unacceptable.
 As we have said, we will always stand up for our workers, and today we’re announcing retaliatory measures to this attack on our industry.— Justin Trudeau (@JustinTrudeau) May 31, 2018

-Malmström sharply criticized the Trump administration's claim that the tariffs it levied on Canada, Mexico, and the European Union were justified by national security concerns.
+Malmström also sharply criticized the Trump administration's claim that the tariffs levied on Canada, Mexico, and the European Union were justified by national security concerns — and that the reason cited by the U.S. "is not relevant... it is pure protectionism."

-"European steel and aluminum exports to the United States cannot be seen as a threat to their internal security," Malmström said.
+"European steel and aluminum exports to the United States cannot be seen as a threat to their internal security."

-The tariffs will hurt jobs in both Europe and the U.S., Malmström said.
-She added that the EU isn't the cause of the problems identified by the U.S., saying that China is chiefly to blame.
+"This is very unfortunate," Malmström said, adding that the tariffs would hurt jobs in both Europe and the U.S. She said that the EU isn't the cause of the problems identified by the U.S., saying that China is chiefly to blame.

 In multiple rounds of talks, the U.S. demanded the EU put voluntary controls or quotas on its exports – ideas that were rejected, Malmström said, adding, "This is not the way the European Union is negotiating."